 Thank you to everyone who has applied for the program.
 We are now at full capacity and have started a waiting list.
 You can sign up for the waiting list by submitting an application.
-We will contact you if and when a space becomes available.
+We will contact you if a space becomes available.

 (AWWA) Program for Water Audits and Loss Control Programs

-, which explains the industry’s best practice for water loss accounting, otherwise known as the M36 methodology.
+; as the industry’s best practice for water loss accounting, otherwise known as the M36 methodology.

 The purpose of the Water Loss Control Program is to provide utilities with a foundational understanding of the M36 methodology, how to apply the methodology,